12yanogden/go-strmaps/README.md

-# strmaps
+# go-strmaps

-Helper functions for handling string maps in Go
+Helper functions for handling string maps in Go.